rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     !!!
 Question

-        Using your `vgdisplay` output, note down the changes on your system .
+        Using your `vgdisplay` output, note down the changes on your system.
 What are the new values for "Free PE / Size"?

 #### To remove a LV, VG and PV